-1. adequate screening of volunteers based upon the amount of contact they will have with students;
+1. adequate screening of volunteers based upon the amount of contact they will have with students

-2. all volunteers shall be subject to a criminal background check (performed by Columbus County Schools) for which they are financially responsible (\$10.00 per person at the beginning of the school year)

-3. the requirement that volunteers comply with policy 5015, Visitors to the Schools:

-4. reasonable supervision of volunteers based at least in part upon the amount of contact they will have with students; and

-5. adequate training of volunteers, including familiarizing volunteers with applicable laws, board policies, administrative procedures and school rules.
+- 2. all volunteers shall be subject to a criminal background check (performed by Columbus County Schools) for which they are financially responsible (\$10 per person) - 3. the requirement that volunteers comply with policy 5015, Visitors to the Schools - 4. reasonable supervision of volunteers based at least in part upon the amount of contact they will have with students - 5. adequate training of volunteers, including familiarizing volunteers with applicable laws, board policies, administrative procedures and school rules